ajvorobiev/DocForge/DocForge/README.md

 ### Generating

 Select an output folder and press `Generate`.
 In the output folder find `index.html` to view the results.
 Internet is required for it to look right and for the charts to work.

+## Customization

+For now there is not much you can do.
+You can replace `logo.png` in the `%output%\public\` folder to show your own in the index page.
+A 260px square image will work best.